softeng-feup/open-cx-heapsdontlie/README.md

   - Given a list of three profiles, where two of them share their uuid, then two friends will be displayed, as profiles with the same unique id will be treated as being the same profile.
   - Given an empty list of friends, no cards will be displayed.
   - Given a list containing a profile with links to multiple profiles of the same social network, the different links will be display as separate icons of that social network.
+  - Given a list containing a profile with two registered social networks and one unregistered, it will display the respective icons for the two registered social networks and a default icon for the other.

 - Searching For Nearby People:
   - Given a list of two people, both with interest in Big Data, and with no filters in the app, then it shall display those two people.